-Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss - For the international and global equity strategies, we updated the description of the investment research process and the discussion of risk factors.
-Additionally, we updated the description of certain of the other risks, including political/geopolitical risk, cybersecurity risks and the risks associated with recent pandemic events.
+Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss - For the international and global equity strategies, we updated the descriptions of risk factors for frontier and standalone markets risk and greater China risk.
+Additionally, we updated the descriptions of the asset allocation and specialty finance strategies.
+Further, we updated the descriptions of equity market risks, fixed income market risks, cybersecurity risks and disaster recovery.